Eterion/ES6css/README.md

 @import 'dist/esm';
 ```

-View the demo [export](demo/_export.scss) file for a real example.
-Notice that all the constants are placed before the esm import, and non-constants after.
-This works thanks to the sass `!default` flag, see [options](#options) for more details on what is available.
-Optional `animation` and `placeholder` files can be imported after `esm` if needed.
+View the demo[export](demo/_export.scss) file for a example.
+Notice all the constants are placed before the esm import, while non-constants after.
+This works perfectly thanks to the sass `!default` flag.
+Optional `animation` and `placeholder` files can be imported after `esm` if desired.

+## Constants
+Fair amount of options can be set through sass variables.
+Always prefixed with the `const` keyword, must be placed before the `esm` import.

+## Modules
+TBD